rmcar17/piqtree/docs/quickstart/construct_consensus_tree.md

 # Construct a consensus tree from a collection of trees

 A consensus tree can be constructed from a collection of `cogent3` tree objects with [`consensus_tree`](../api/tree/consensus_tree.md).
-The method defaults to the majority rule consensus tree - though different minimum levels of support can be used to achieve the strict consensus tree, and extended majority rule consensus tree.
+The method defaults to the majority-rule consensus tree - though different minimum levels of support can be used to achieve the strict consensus tree, and extended majority-rule consensus tree.

 ## Usage

-### Majority rule consensus tree
+### Majority-rule consensus tree

-From a collection of trees, the majority rule consensus tree can be constructed.
+From a collection of trees, the majority-rule consensus tree can be constructed.

 ```python
 from cogent3 import make_tree